0x62/soton-efy-notes/Electricity & Electronics/Circuit Theory (1).md

 ## Electromotive Force
 Electromotive Force (EMF) is the property of an energy source that drives electrical charge around a circuit.
 It is the "push" inside a battery/generator that makes electrons move.

-Although it is called a force, EMF is actually measured as potential difference in volts.
+Although it is called a force, EMF is actually measured as potential difference in **volts**.
 In practice, EMF represents the maximum voltage a source can provide when no current is flowing.
 Once a load is connected and current flows, some of the source voltage is lost to internal resistance, but the EMF is the origin of all current in the circuit.

 It is measured across the terminals of the source when no current is flowing.

 ## Power
-Electrical components are given a power rating, measured in watts ($W$).
+Electrical components are given a power rating, measured in **Watts** ($W$).
 This shows the maximum rate at which the component can convert electrical energy into other forms such as heat, light or motion.

 If energy is the ability to do work, then power is the rate of doing work.